Enso21/Stories/docs/markdown/ryan-quotes.md

 > Me: Can you repeat that again but more confidently this time?
 >
 > Ryan: OK [pounds fists on table].
 Wait actually I forgot the name of the law.

+> [Dancing] Just hanging out.
+Hanging out with my family.
+Having ourselves a paaaarty.

+> Ryan: How about airplane food?
+>
+> Me: What about airplane food?
+>
+> Ryan: That's it.
+You just say how about that airplane food and it's a joke.

+> Ryan: I'm a word guy and a sequence of words guy.
+I like idioms.
+>
+> Me: Oh, so you like Chinese.
+>
+> Ryan: Well, I'm not a Chinese word guy.
+I'm like a guy who's Chinese not a Chinese guy.

+> Me: Well, you're such an idiom guy.
+How about 'when you're deep in shit shut your mouth.'
+>
+> Ryan: Well I'll say better to have tried then...

+> It's easier to move around if you can move your legs.
+Presumably.

+> Me: We get it, you're rich.
+>
+> Ryan: No, at that time I was only in the 4000 square foot house.

+> Me: Did you know Madagascar is one of the poorest nations in the world.
+>
+> Ryan: Oh
+>
+> ...
+>
+> Ryan: Why?
+>
+> Me: What.
+What do you mean *why*?
+>
+> Ryan: Well, I was expecting a punchline.